16 Visualizing univariate distributions

 ggplot(a.fi, aes(x = f.val, y = a.o)) + geom_point() + xlab("f-value")

-16.5.2.1 Using ggplot’s qq geom
+16.4.2.2 Using ggplot’s qq geom

-ggplot(df, aes(sample = a)) + stat_qq(distribution = qunif) + xlab("f-value")
+ggplot(NULL, aes(sample = a)) + stat_qq(distribution = qunif) + xlab("f-value")

 However, ggplot’s stat_qq function does not adopt Cleveland’s \(f\)-value calculation.
-Hence, you’ll notice a slight offset in position along the x-axis.
+Hence, you’ll notice a very slight offset in position along the x-axis.
 For example, the third-to-last point has an \(f\)-value of 0.744 instead of an \(f\)-value of 0.75 as calculated using Cleveland’s method.

-16.6 How quantile plots behave in the face of skewed data
+16.5 How quantile plots behave in the face of skewed data

 It can be helpful to simulate distributions of difference skewness to see how a quantile plot may behave.
-In the following figure, the top row shows the different density distribution plots and the bottom row shows the quantile plots for each distribution (note that the x-axis maps the f-values).
+In the following figure, the top row shows the different density distribution plots and the bottom row shows the quantile plots for each distribution (note that the x-axis maps the \(f\)-values).